mschimieguel/automation-youtube/README.md

 `sudo apt-get install python3`

 ### Librarys
-For installing Python Librarys do you need the pip installed.You can install it with the command
+For installing Python Librarys do you need the pip installed.You can install it with the following commands:

 `sudo apt install python-pip`

 `sudo apt install python3-pip`

 #### Pandas